mattb2401/parsrus/README.md

 ***Parsrus***

-A simple json and xml parser for golang web apis.
+Return json or xml for golang web apis.

 **Usage**